 Does pregnancy Medicaid cover dental?

-Medicaid may cover dental work during your pregnancy depending on your income level and the state you live in.
-Even if you aren’t eligible for Medicaid normally, you may find that you are eligible for Medicaid during pregnancy.
+Depending on your income level and the state you live in, it may.
+Even if you aren't eligible for Medicaid normally, you may find that you are eligible for Medicaid during pregnancy.

 If this is the case, you should complete the ACA health insurance application, and remember two very important things: